rodude123/Computer-systems/Operating Systems.md

    1. Offers a user interface to start programs on the machine

-   2. Manages a computers components and allows the programmer to make use of resources such as the CPU, memory, file storage, network connections and input and outputs
+   2. (Via the Kernel)Manages a computers components and allows the programmer to make use of resources such as the CPU, memory, file storage, network connections and input and outputs

    3. Supports systems calls